pksebben/LinkLib/devlog.md

 My workflow is tough to get back into.
 What I would really love is some sort of init script, that transparently prints each step it's going through just so I have some kind of reminder re: what the hell I'm working on.

+### Friday, June 25, 2021

+So, taking a look at this project again, and I'm noticing that the lack of decoupling is part of why I have trouble getting back into the project.
+Here are the core issues, as I see them:
+ - Lack of decoupling: 'app.py' is managing a lot, from my perspective.
+The layout of the project doesn't make *intuitive* sense to me, so there's extra burden when getting back into a workflow.
+ - Naming problems:  I did not know what I was doing at the beginning of this project vis a vis names, and also there are bits of code in here that are from Ian.
+I should look into changing things / refactoring
+ - Server logic and app logic are bundled:  I should pick out the server configs and put em in their own thing
+ - The repo is le mess: Everything seems to live in the root dir.
+This is bad.

 NEXT
 ---------------
 TODO NEXT: migrate the db
+TODO: Implement behavior that 'hides' empty streams